Every great presentation is really a story.

 How do you then close a powerful, impassioned and inspirational story?

-You leave your audience with a brilliant quote and mighty message:
+Leave your audience with a brilliant quote and mighty message

 “To paraphrase the poet Mary Oliver, she says, “So what is it, what is it you’re doing, with this one wild and precious life of yours?”